 Are There Alternatives to Aluminum?

 It will probably take many more years to resolve the controversy about any relationship between aluminum and breast cancer or Alzheimer’s disease.
-In the meantime, people who seek to avoid aluminum in their armpits will probably want to look beyond crystal-type natural deodorants.
+In the meantime, people who seek to avoid aluminum in their armpits will probably want to look beyond crystal deodorants.
 Many people find that milk of magnesia (MoM) applied to the underarm helps against odor, so that may be an attractive alternative.
 There is more information about this here.
+You can also learn about our aluminum-free, magnesium-based People’s Pharmacy Roll-on Deodorants here.